seam-project-studios/osiris-ojs/readme.md

 - `bundleJs`, retrieves the JS bundle for output
 - `bundleCss`, retrieves the CSS bundle for output
 - `locals`, a persistant object that allows for a global namespace between template calls
 - `onClose = function`, bind a function to this hook to be called when the connection is lost mid-template.
-Also available in ojs
+Also available in OJS
 - `onError = function (errorText)`, bind a function to handle errors.
-Also available in ojs
+Also available in OJS, [default](https://github.com/seam-project-studios/osiris-ojs/blob/master/osiris.js#L88)
 ---

 ## Osiris express [src](https://github.com/seam-project-studios/osiris-ojs/blob/master/express.js)